hrvthzslt/personal-site/content/posts/modernizing-vim-without-plugins-as-a-liar/index.md

 If the conditions are not met, similar story, but with `:vimgrep` and no fancy features.

-Now let's see the matching word under the cursor in selected file extensions (In this example, we can see that this is indeed just a simple text match):
+Now let's see the matching word under the cursor in selected file extensions (In this example, we can see that this is just a simple text match):

 ![Ripgrep in Vim](rg-vim.gif)

 ## Conclusion

-So there you have it, modern tools in **Vim** without plugins and with use of a plugin.
+So there we have it, modern tools in **Vim** without plugins and with use of a plugin.
 I am quite happy that I managed to integrate these tools while keeping the compatibility.
 Good for me.